influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/troubleshooting/frequently-asked-questions.md

 ## Why do my queries return no data or partial data?

-The most common reasons why your query returns partial or no data:
+The most common reasons why your query returns no data or partial data:

 - Querying the wrong retention policy (no data returned)
 - No field key in the SELECT clause (no data returned)